Mary Veronica

 with the Alton Democrat,

-by Perrin and Smith.
-Subsequently Mr.
+then owned by Perrin and Smith.

-McInerney purchased the interest of
+Subsequently Mr. McInerney purchased the

-Perrin and Smith and became the
+interest of Perrin and Smith and became

-controlling factor of his paper.
+the controlling factor of his paper.
 The

 death of Ralph Green, 1st reporterd and